TEALSK12/introduction-to-computer-science/lab_11.md

 >---

->In your *Snap!* window, take a look at the blocks under the Motion tab.
+>In your *SNAP!* window, take a look at the blocks under the Motion tab.
 The majority of the blocks there will help you position your sprite on the stage.
 Try them and see what they do!
 Change the input values to see what happens.

 >5.2) List at least 4 blocks from the Motion tab that will change the position of a sprite: